Menu Close

 Technical Team Problem Solving

-The contest is intended to foster creativity, innovation, teamwork and problem-solving skills.
+The contest is intended to foster creativity, innovation, teamwork, and problem-solving skills.

 Additional Information: limit 1 team per school